nicoespeon/gitgraph.js/README.md

 Generate source code documentation into `dist/docs` (not versioned) with [JSDoc](http://usejsdoc.org/).

+#### compile a non-versioned release - `grunt dist`

+Clean `dist/` directory, lint code, output the minified release into `dist/gitgraph.min.js` and generate the documentation into `dist/docs/`.

 #### compile a new release - `grunt release`

-Clean `dist/` directory, lint code, output the minified release into `dist/js/gitgraph.min.js` and generate the official documentation into `docs/`.
+Lint code, output the source and minified releases into `build/` and generate the official documentation into `docs/`.

 ## Versioning